 Ian Bell refers to the Mad Box as “beyond next-gen”.
 With little confirmed, and the exact scope of next-gen consoles still uncertain, it sounds like little more than hype – though we’d happily be proven wrong.

-TechRadar contacted Ian Bell for comment, however he responded there is "little else" he can say at the moment.
+TechRadar contacted Ian Bell for comment following the console's announcement, however he responded there is "little else" he can say at the moment.

 - Xbox Two vs PS5: predicting the future